upbond/auth-php/MIGRATE-v5-TO-v7.md

 ## Cache handling

 Cache handling has been changed in v7 to conform to the PSR-16 standard (see the discussion [here](https://github.com/auth0/auth0-PHP/issues/282)).
-Objects passed to the `cache_handler` configuration key in `Auth0` and the first parameter of the `JWKFetcher` class should be instances of `Psr\SimpleCache\CacheInterface`.
+Objects passed to the `cache_handler` configuration key in `Auth` and the first parameter of the `JWKFetcher` class should be instances of `Psr\SimpleCache\CacheInterface`.

 ## State and nonce handling

 The handling for transient authentication data, such as `state` and `nonce`, has been changed.

 In an effort to enforce security standards set forth in the OAuth and OpenID Connect specifications, `state` checking on the callback route and `nonce` checking for all received ID tokens is now mandatory.
-Applications that require IdP-initiated sign-on should add a login route that uses `Auth0->getLoginUrl()` to redirect through Auth0 with valid state and nonce values.
-The URL to this route should be saved to the **Application Login URI** field in your Auth0 Application to assist with this scenario.
+Applications that require IdP-initiated sign-on should add a login route that uses `Auth->getLoginUrl()` to redirect through Auth with valid state and nonce values.
+The URL to this route should be saved to the **Application Login URI** field in your Auth Application to assist with this scenario.

 The handling for these values was changed from PHP session-stored values to cookies using the new `CookieStore` class.
 This was done so PHP session usage was not required and to assist with applications using a `form_post` reponse mode.
 This change may require server-level whitelisting of cookie names (`auth0__nonce` and `auth0__state` by default) on some managed hosts.
-The `transient_store` configuration key in the `Auth0` class can be used to switch back to PHP sessions or provide another method.
+The `transient_store` configuration key in the `Auth` class can be used to switch back to PHP sessions or provide another method.

 The default state key was changed from `auth0__webauth_state` to `auth0__state`.